PhillipHoejbjerg/ClimateGraph/index.md

 Though we can't say much about the years prior, we see that the opinion of the specific Redditors change from year to year in the period of 2017-2021, with 95% confidence!

-However, what could cause a change of opinion among the Redditors? - Is it simply due to an influx of Reddit submissions or comments, or could outside sources such as Natural Disasters be the reason of the change?
+However, what could cause a change of opinion among the Redditors? - Is it simply due to an influx of Reddit submissions or comments, or could outside sources such as Natural Disasters be the reason of change?

 We will try to answer this by diving deeper into the data, looking at the average *daily* opinion of the Redditors! - zooming in will provide you the individual dates.